 Daughter Sarah Dumbauld (1870-1922) was born on Oct.
 9, 1870 in Somerset County.
-At age eight, she and her family left Pennsylvania and were pioneer settlers of Kansas.
-She married Robert G. Wilson (1852-1937), a native of Indiana who was 18 years her senior.
-The couple had six known children -- Lee A. Wilson, Werton Witt Wilson, Fred Wilson, Edward Wilson, Lizzie Wilson and Dudley F. Wilson.
+At age eight, she and her family left Pennsylvania and traveled westward to become pioneer settlers of Kansas.
+On Aug.
+13, 1894, she married Robert G. Wilson (1852-1937), a native of Indiana who was 18 years her senior.
+The couple had seven known children -- Lee A. Wilson, Werton Witt "Wert" Wilson, Fred Wilson, Edward Wilson, Elizabeth "Lizzie" Wilson and Dudley Forest Wilson plus one who died in infancy.
 They were farmers and resided in Milford, Geary County, KS circa 1919.
 Sadly, Sarah died in Minnesota at the age of 52, in Rochester, Olmsted County, on Aug.
 3, 1922.
 Robert survived her by 15 years and died in 1937.
 Their remains were laid to eternal rest in the Milford Cemetery in Milford, Geary County, KS.

 Son Edward C. Dumbauld (1876-1949) was born on Aug.
 22, 1876 in Somerset County.
 At the age of 23 in 1900, he lived at home with his parents and earned a living as a farm laborer.
 In about 1905, when he was 29 years of age, he married Kansas native Winnie (?)
 (1887- ? ) who was a decade younger in age.
 They had at least one daughter, Bertha.
 The 1910 census shows this family residing in Milford Township, Geary County, KS, with Edward's aged parents residing in the household.
 Winnie passed away on Dec.
 14, 1943, with interment in Milford Cemetery, Milford, Geary County, KS.
 Edward lived for another two years.
 He died on May 13, 1949.
 Their graves were relocated several years later for flooding to create the Milford Dam and Reservoir.

 Daughter Mary Ellen Dumbauld (1879-1909) was born on Sept.
 10, 1879 in Somerset County.
 She migrated to Kansas as an infant with her parents and older siblings.
-While in Kansas, she married Clarence E. Stittsworth (1881-1964).
+When she was 21 years of age, on March 4, 1903, she married 21-year-old farmer Clarence E. Stittsworth (Oct.
+13, 1881-1964), believed to have been the son of Archibald and Anna Stittsworth.
+Probate Judge William Ziegehard officiated at their wedding.
+No evidence exists to suggest that the Stittsworths reproduced during their five-plus years of married life.
 Sadly, Mary died at the age of 30 on Jan.
 12, 1909.
 She was placed into repose in the Milford Cemetery in Milford, Geary County, KS.
-Clarence lived for another 45 years and moved to Larned, Pawnee County, KS.
-He succumbed in 1964 and is buried in the Larned Cemetery.
+The following year, 1910, the widowed Clarence shared a home with his 35-year-old single sister Carrie Stittsworth in Lyon, Geary County.
+Clarence lived for another 45 years and married again to Julia Agnes Goggin ( ? - ? ).
+Their home in 1918 was in Herington, Dickinson County, KS and later in moved to Larned, Pawnee County, KS.
+Clarence was a member of the Frontier Lodge of the Independent Order of Odd Fellows.
+He succumbed on Feb.
+2, 1964 and is buried in the Larned Cemetery.